xc-jp/blog-posts/PureScript-React.md

     else empty
 ```

+I've been advised by my colleague that this is not a good technique, because
+the whole component might get unmounted while the `delay` is waiting,
+and then `setIcon`  will be called on the unmounted component.
+So maybe
+`useAff` instead of `launchAff_` would be better here.

 ### Foreign

 Question: How do we read properties of a plain JSON object which has been passed to us